daormar/debasher/doc/design_doc_resident.md

   and only what the writer produces again after its latest checkpoint comes back (see the Contract's limits).
 Ways to widen that, none designed or tried:
   - The writer restores an older retained checkpoint and replays from there.
-The input log is kept back to the `processed_upto` of the oldest retained checkpoint, the numbers are regenerated the same, and the readers drop what they already have as duplicates, so everything sent since that checkpoint is repaired, at the price of re-executing that stretch at every recovery.
+The input log is kept back to the `capture_pos` of the oldest retained checkpoint, the numbers are regenerated the same, and the readers drop what they already have as duplicates, so everything sent since that checkpoint is repaired, at the price of re-executing that stretch at every recovery.
 It